engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/testing-in-production.md

 ## Incremental rollouts

 When releasing new versions we roll our changes out to the public in iterations.
 Blue-green deployments and canary releases appraise working functionality and evaluate product decisions with a subset of our user base before fully committing to distributing changes.
-We cover these procedures in detail in [Release Strategies]().
+We cover these procedures in detail in [Release Strategies (*WIP)]().

 ## Production systems